millennial-utopia/millennial-utopia.github.io/content/pages/lemontopia/bad-times.md

 As Tarin expected, the guards at the Hydrologists Guild forgot about him the moment the proctor left.
 Their orders were simple: keep him inside until the proctor returned.
 That left him with free rein of the archives until sundown.

 First, though, he sat at a desk and drafted a letter to the Deputy Chief Hydrologist for the Southern City.
-In it, he attributed the flooding to "an unusually heavy silt deposit this season" and assured them that the river would recede once the buildup was cleared.
+In it, he attributed the flooding to "an unusually heavy silt deposit this season" and assured her that the river would recede once the buildup was cleared.
 He doubted a true accounting of the bureaucratic neglect behind the problem would make the work crews arrive any faster.

 That would satisfy the proctor's demand for results.
 Now he could get to the real reason he had wanted access to the archives.